OpenScienceLabs/opensciencelabs.github.io/pages/careers/internship/index.md

 unique features:

 - **Open Participation**: We welcome everyone from students to professionals, embracing diversity in knowledge and experience.
+Potential candidates should feel free to submit project ideas at any time as there are no internship cycles.
 - **Flexible Commitment**: A minimum of 20 hours per week allows for impactful work while accommodating your schedule.
-- **Biannual Cycles**: With two distinct cycles per year, there are ample opportunities to get involved at a time that suits you best.
-- **End-of-Cycle Presentations**: At the end of each cycle, participants are encouraged to share their journey and project outcomes, enhancing their public speaking and technical communication skills.
+- **End-of-Internship Presentations**: At the end of every internship, individual   participants are encouraged to share their journey and project outcomes, enhancing their public speaking and technical communication skills.
 - **Non-Monetary Rewards**: While the internship does not offer financial